Solid Waste Transfer Equipment Operator

 |Job Type||Open Recruitment|

-Three years of experience in the operation of a semi-tractor trailer transport.
+Three years of experience in the operation of a semi-tractor trailer transport; and

-Possession of a valid Class A Commercial Driver License (CDL).
+Possession of a valid Commercial Driver License (CDL), Class A; and

 Ability to pass DOT physical.

-- Ability to lift up to 50 pounds and push/pull up to 100 pounds.
+- Required to lift up to 50 lbs. and push/pull up to 100 pounds.

 - Operates large semi-tractor trailer or roll-off motorized vehicles for the transportation of bulk solid waste material in constricted loading/unloading locations, on unimproved roads, and on heavily traveled roads and highways in compliance with all DOT and County safety rules and regulations.
 Operation of large semi-tractor trailer or roll-off motorized vehicles constitutes at least 75% of daily job duties.